SwenProject/TourPlanner/README.md

 It also talks to the repository for persistence and uses several services for calculating different tour values.

 ### Repository
-The repository uses hibernate to persist and update the tour objects.
+The repository uses hibernate to persist tour objects.
 It uses the Jakarta Persistence API so the OR-mapper can be changed from hibernate to something else easily.

 ### Persistence